Perseus: A Simple and Optimal High-Order Method for Variational Inequalities

 \item We show how to modify our framework such that it can be used for solving smooth and nonmonotone VIs satisfying the so-called Minty condition (see Definition~\ref{def:Minty}).
 Again, we note that a line-search procedure is not required.
 We prove that the number of calls of subproblem solvers to find an $\epsilon$-strong solution is bounded by

-The restarted version is developed for solving smooth and nonmonotone VIs satisfying the strong Minty condition (see Definition~\ref{def:S-Minty}).
-We show that the number of calls of subproblem solvers required to find $\hat{x} \in \XCal$ satisfying $\|\hat{x} - x^\star\| \leq \epsilon$ is bounded by

-where $\kappa_{\textnormal{Minty}} = L/\mu_{\textnormal{Minty}}$ refers to the Minty condition number of $F$.
-In addition, the restarted version of our method achieves local superlinear convergence for the case of $p \geq 2$. \end{enumerate} Concurrently appearing on arXiv,~\citet{Adil-2022-Optimal} have established the same global convergence rate as ours for a high-order generalization of the extragradient method for solving smooth and monotone VIs.
-They also provided the same lower bound for \textit{a class of $p^{\textnormal{th}}$-order methods restricted to solving the primal problem}.
-This is a strong limitation that excludes both our method and their method.
-In addition, it remains open whether or not their method can be extended to solve strongly monotone VIs\footnote{We are aware of very recent work~\citep{Huang-2022-Approximation} that analyzes a high-order extragradient method for solving smooth and strongly monotone VIs.
-They have established the same convergence rate guarantee as our method in this setting.} or nonmonotone VIs satisfying the (strong) Minty condition.
+Two restarted version of our $p^{\textnormal{th}}$-order method attain a global linear rate under additional $p^{\textnormal{th}}$-order uniform Minty condition and a local superlinear rate (for the case of $p \geq 2$) under additional strong Minty condition. \end{enumerate} \paragraph{Comparison to~\citet{Adil-2022-Optimal}.} Concurrently appearing on arXiv,~\citet{Adil-2022-Optimal} has established the same upper bounds as ours for a high-order generalization of the EG method for solving smooth and monotone VIs.
+Their method was later extended by two subsequent works to solve strongly monotone VIs~\citep{Huang-2022-Approximation} and nonmonotone VIs satisfying the Minty condition~\citep{Huang-2023-Beyond}.
+It is also worth remarking that the methods from~\citet{Huang-2022-Approximation,Huang-2023-Beyond} are based on similar restarting strategies but their refined analysis leads to a better convergence rate guarantee for solving strongly monotone VIs (up to a log factor) (see the discussion after~\citet[Theorem 3.2]{Huang-2022-Approximation}).

-Our results were derived independently but are closely related.
-In particular, it is worth mentioning that our results on the lower bound (Theorem~\ref{Thm:monotone-lower-bound}) is an improvement of~\citet[Theorem~4.2]{Adil-2022-Optimal}.
-Indeed, we derive the same lower bound for a broader class of $p^{\textnormal{th}}$-order methods that include both our method and their method thanks to the construction of a new hard instance.
+A lower bound has been established in~\citet{Adil-2022-Optimal} for \textit{a class of $p^{\textnormal{th}}$-order methods restricted to solving the primal problem}.
+This is a rather strong limitation that excludes both our method and their method.
+We derive the same lower bound for a broader class of $p^{\textnormal{th}}$-order methods that include both our method and their method thanks to the construction of a new hard instance.
+Although the hard instance function is different (and the lower bound does improve), we do wish to acknowledge that the proof techniques from~\citet{Adil-2022-Optimal} inspired our analysis.